Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Proofs

-While we only need to fit a single regression model, $\mu$, to compute the scores, naively it might seem that in practice, we can only approximate $C^{\textup{rand,split}}_{\alpha}(x)$ by introducing a discrete grid of candidate labels, $\mathcal{Y} \subset \reals$, and computing a randomized $\beta$-quantile for $|\mathcal{Y}|$ different discrete distributions.
+While we only need to fit a single regression model to compute the scores for data splitting, naively it might seem that in practice, we need to approximate $C^{\textup{rand,split}}_{\alpha}(x)$ by introducing a discrete grid of candidate labels, $\mathcal{Y} \subset \reals$, and computing a randomized $\beta$-quantile for $|\mathcal{Y}|$ different discrete distributions.
 Fortunately, we can construct an alternative confidence set that also achieves exact coverage, the \emph{randomized staircase} confidence set, $C^{\textup{staircase}}_{\alpha}$, which only requires sorting $m$ scores and an additional $O(m)$ floating point operations to compute (see Alg. \ref{alg:staircase}).

 At a high level, its construction is based on the observation that for any $x \in \mathcal{X}$ and $y \in \reals$, the quantity $\Prob(y \in C_\alpha^\textup{rand,split}(x))$, where the probability is over the randomness in $C_\alpha^\textup{rand,split}(x)$, is a piecewise constant function of $y$.
 Instead of testing each value of $y \in \reals$, we can then construct this piecewise constant function, and randomly include entire intervals of $y$ values that have the same value of $\Prob(y \in C_\alpha^\textup{rand,split}(x))$.